Miltonp6h6p/Miltonp6h6p/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as application developer at Atos.
+- 🔭 I’m currently working as application developer at Atos.<br>
 📫 How to reach me: miltonp6h6p@gmail.com or a68014@ualg.pt
 <br>